adfinis/nginx-echo/README.md

 ## Extend

-If you wish to extend the information returned by nginx you can extend the echo configuration in `echo.conf`.
+If you wish to extend the information returned by nginx you can extend the text for the return directive in `default.conf`.

 ## Build